Can I tether my Kindle Fire to my Android phone? (updated)

 If you are asking: Can I tether my kindle fire to my android phone?
 We have the answer for you!
 Both the Kindle Fire and the newer Kindle Fire HD can connect to the Internet through Wi-Fi hotspots.
 Kindle Fires are an affordable Android tablet that can be handy for employees who require a tiny, Internet-connected gadget.
-Although the Kindle Fire has a 3G connection option (and the Fire HD has a 4G connection option), each device with a connection costs your company money.
+Although the Kindle Fire has a 3G connection option (and the Fire HD has a 4G connection option), still each device with a connection costs your company money.
 If your staff already have Android phones, you can get away with a Wi-Fi-only connection on the Kindle Fires by tethering them to the Android phone, which can also act as a Wi-Fi hotspot.
+Let’s dive into Amazon fire phone tethering!

 Creating a Wi-Fi Hotspot

-- On your phone’s home screen, tap the “Settings” app.
+- On your phone’s home screen, proceed to tap the “Settings” app.

 - Tethering & portable hotspot may be found under “Wireless & networks,” then “Tethering & portable hotspot.”